waqasdaar/prism/README.md

 ## Introduction

-`iperf3-traffic-flows.sh` is a production-grade terminal application that wraps `iperf3` in a fully interactive menu-driven interface.
+`PRISM — Performance Real-time iPerf3 Stream Manager` is a production-grade terminal application that wraps `iperf3` in a fully interactive menu-driven interface.
 It was built to solve the real operational challenges that network engineers face when using raw `iperf3` commands in enterprise and carrier environments.